British Land upholds the human rights of our employees and supply chain

 We recognise that modern slavery and human trafficking requires constant commitment and vigilance.
 We continue to identify opportunities to further reduce the risk of human trafficking and modern slavery, increase transparency in our operations and supply chain and respond effectively to new risks as they are identified.

-We will continue to develop our Third Party Risk Framework and Supplier Code of Conduct to ensure we remain robust and alert.
-We remain committed to making a positive contribution to 'a world without slavery'.
+We will continue to develop our Third Party Risk Framework and Supplier Code of Conduct to ensure that we remain robust and alert.
+We remain committed to making a positive contribution to ‘a world without slavery.’

 - Slavery And Human Trafficking Statement 2024